radius-project/blog/scripts/blog-prompt.md

 STRUCTURE REQUIREMENTS:
 - Start immediately with content - NO title, NO heading.
-- Begin directly with what's new in this release
+- Begin directly with a introduction of what's new in this release and include a link to the release
 - Use ## headings for main features (not # headings)
-- Include breaking changes within relevant feature sections, not separately
+- Include breaking changes in a note or as a highlight within relevant feature sections, not separately
 - Use clean markdown formatting without horizontal rules
 - End with the exact "Learn more and Get Involved" section below